hapax/hapax.github.io/research.md

 ### What do I do?

-I study string theory and quantum gravity, with a particular focus on the AdS/CFT correspondence.
+Gravity describes large, heavy objects like planets, galaxies and black holes.
+Quantum mechanics describes small, fuzzy things like electrons orbiting the nucleus, or [cats trapped in radioactive boxes](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat).
+But if we add many of these small fuzzy things together, they must be described by *both* gravity and quantum mechanics.
+It turns out these theories are very hard to reconcile, and the combined theory, *quantum gravity*, remains one of the holy grails of theoretical physics.

+We actually have a toy model of quantum gravity called the *AdS/CFT correspondence*.
-This is the wacky proposition that gravity in certain (*d*+1)-dimensional spacetimes can be described by non-gravitational quantum mechanics in *d* dimensions.
+It tells us that quantum gravity in (*d+1*)-dimensions (AdS) can sometimes be reduced quantum mechanics in *d* dimensions (CFT).
-For instance, a 3D black hole can be simulated on a 2D quantum computer!
+For instance, a 3D black hole can be run on a 2D quantum computer!

 <figure>
     <div style="text-align:center"><img src ="/images/er=epr.png"